The COVID-19 vaccines represent protection and a sense of relief for many people, but the shots are a source of worry for others.

 Previous polls found many people who were reluctant to get immunized worried about the safety of a vaccine that was developed with unprecedented speed.

-But lots of people opting out would delay herd immunity, so some officials support compulsory immunizations.
+But lots of people opting out would put others at risk, so some officials support compulsory immunizations.

 Can the federal government require Americans to get the shot?

 “You don't want to mandate and try and force anyone to take the vaccine.
 We've never done that.
-You can mandate for certain groups of people like health workers, but for the general population you cannot,” Fauci said in August.
+You can mandate for certain groups of people like health workers, but for the general population you cannot,” Fauci said in the summer of 2020.